silvacms/documentation/source/silva/layout/index.rst

 Layout Elements
 ---------------

-You dispose of a few elements to build your theme:
+You dispose of a few more elements to build your theme:

 .. glossary::

-   *template*
-      A template can be used to define the structure of your page for a given content type (interface) and a given layer.
-It will be the main component of your layout.

    *content provider*
       .. image:: contentproviders.png